fsmosquito/fsmosquito/README.md

 An annoyance right now is that since WebView2 isn't distributed as part of a release and folks will have to download it anyway and have a separate installation step, so, other than .net jingoism, might as well stick with tried and true electron.

-## FSMosquito MQTT Client

-Also included in this repository is a small MQTT app that transmits SimConnect datum to any MQTT server. see /fsmosquito-client.

 ## Getting started

 This is for Flight Simulator 2020 users, so you'll need to have FS2020 already.
 This desktop app will need to run on the same Win64-based machine that FS is running on.